peppelinux/draft-demarco-oauth-status-assertions/draft-demarco-oauth-status-attestations.md

 ~~~
 Figure 1: Status Assertion Issuance Flow

-This figure illustrates the process by which a Wallet Instance requests a Status Assertion from the Credential Issuer and subsequently receives it.
+Figure 2 illustrates the process by which a Wallet Instance presents the Status Assertion along with the corresponding digital credential, to prove the non-revocation status of the digital credential to a Verifier.

 ~~~ ascii-art
 +-- ----------------+                             +----------+